Liouvillian skin effect in a one-dimensional open many-body quantum system with generalized boundary conditions: Exact solution for non-Hermitian XXZ model in generalized boundary conditions

 Here $\delta_L\hat{S}_{L}^{+} \hat{S}_{1}^{-}$ denotes the unidirectional hopping from the left to the right boundary.

-Starting from the OBC ansatz \eqref{OBC_wavefun}, Since the boundary hopping term has no impact on the bulk spins, the eigenenergy is the same as the OBC case \eqref{Ener_OBC}.
+Starting from the OBC ansatz \eqref{OBC_wavefun}, Since the boundary hopping term has no impact on the bulk spins, the eigenenergy is same as the OBC case \eqref{Ener_OBC}.
 However, it is expected that the boundary equations will be modified and a straightforward calculation derives \begin{widetext}

 \end{widetext} where the term marked with a wavy line originates from the boundary hopping term.
 From the OBC ansatz \eqref{OBC_wavefun}, one can find the boundary hopping term is exponentially smaller than other terms since they are amplified with a factor $e^{L\phi}$.
 This means that the boundary term vanishes in thermodynamic limit which indicates solutions are identical to the OBC case.
 Hence, it is conceivably concluded that the system exhibits NHSE where up-spin particles accumulate toward the right boundary.
-An alternative explanation for NHSE exists in this system is that in large $\phi$ limit, similar to the OBC case, the state $\ket{\downarrow}_1\ket{\downarrow}_2 \cdots . . . \ket{\downarrow}_{M}\ket{\uparrow}_{M+1}\ket{\uparrow}_{M+2} \cdots . . . \ket{\uparrow}_{L}$ is zero-energy eigenstate because the boundary hopping term does not affect it.
+An alternative explanation for NHSE exists in this system is that in large $\phi$ limit, similar to the OBC case, the state $\ket{\downarrow}_1\ket{\downarrow}_2 \cdots . . . \ket{\downarrow}_{M}\ket{\uparrow}_{M+1}\ket{\uparrow}_{M+2} \cdots . . . \ket{\uparrow}_{L}$ is zero-energy eigenstate because the boundary hopping term has no effect on it.

-We now discuss the generic boundary condition with $\delta_L\neq0$ and $\delta_R\neq0$ as shown in Eq.\eqref{L_GBZ1}.
+We now turn to discuss the generalized boundary condition with $\delta_L\neq0$ and $\delta_R\neq0$ as shown in Eq.\eqref{L_GBZ1}.
 In this case, the boundary equations are given by

 \begin{widetext}